4aiman/shared_autoban/README.md

    destroy/build to my block until I grant him/her "interact"?

 A: Precisely so.
 So be nice and grant him/her "interact" too.

+Q: Is there any moderator tool planned?

+A: There is, but it would be usable only by trusted players.
+And I mean that - "trusted" by server community, not by administration ;)

+Q: So, I can build a house without changing ground and... would anyone be able to destroy the floor an d fill my house with some hideous stuff?

+A: Sure.
+So make a basement for your house too.
+If you won't - the blockspamming would be your problem, not this mod's.

+Q: Can I break unowned blocks in the granted only to someone else area?

+A: Yes, you can.

+Q: If I would grant someone "interact" and then build something inside granted area - would new blocks be granted as well?

+A: Sure it will.